JohnTheBeloved/o2scribe-java/README.md

 1. Add a new example under the examples package
 1. Ensure that [Checkstyles](http://checkstyle.sourceforge.net/) and [findBugs](http://findbugs.sourceforge.net/) are both passing.
 These are baked into the default maven build.

+## What, no....

+* Twitter - they only offer a 1.0a authentication service, please take a look at [scribe-java](https://github.com/fernandezpablo85/scribe-java) for support